 Yeah.
 He wasn't just scratching together some lines that rhyme.
 You know what I mean?
 Like he was actually getting into some really heavy shit.
 I think it was after he passed away when I really started digging into it and I was just like, Wow… He was pretty fucking brilliant.
 You know, when it came to writing…putting words to songs…he was…it was some next level stuff, as far as I'm concerned.

 (Photo by Steve Silvers)

 Yeah.
 I agree.
 You know, when I listen to…well, like Behind This Wall, in particular…when I listen to that song, there are so many things going on in it.
 The guitar, to me, sounds really energetic and upbeat.
-Ken's drumming is really hard and intentional.
-And Nick…his bass playing isn't just this kind of follow-along-behind-the-guitar kind of bass playing.
+Ken's drumming is really powerful and intentional.
+And Nick…his bass playing isn't just this kind of follow-along-with-the-guitar kind of bass playing.
 It steps out on its own in places.
 But the whole thing, in general…like, if you tune out the vocals, it's really upbeat sounding.
 But then the vocal layer just sounds so tremendously sad and forlorn.
 And I think that does something so transformational to the whole song.
-It creates this tension that's just beyond anything else.
+It creates this tension that's just remarkable…

 Yeah.
 Skip had a knack for that, for sure.
 You know, it's like…even in the first bit of his vocal take, where his voice cracks and, you know, it's obvious, most people would be like, We'll do that over again.
 But, his voice cracked, but it was one of those things like…"Nah, fuck that.
 That sounds cool as shit."
 You know…he was just fucking going for it and he wasn't holding back, and his voice cracked and it sounded fucking cool, and I remember being like, "No, leave that in there."
 It kind of makes the tune.
 It's kind of one of those happy accidents, I guess.